ravi-7coder7/Novanectar-travel-Landing-page---task-02/README.md

 Is it a social network for travelers?
 Getting Started

-Live URL: (If the website is publicly accessible, include the URL here) Technologies Used: List the programming languages, frameworks, or libraries used to build the website (e.g., HTML, CSS, JavaScript, React, etc.)
+Technologies Used: List the programming languages, frameworks, or libraries used to build the website ( HTML, CSS, JavaScript,)
 Features

-List the key features and functionalities of your Travely website.
+booking
+we can see cost
+different placess

 Can users search for destinations?
 Can they book flights or hotels?